5 tips to writing a perfect 1st communication every escort will appreciate

 All escorts are bombarded by one line communications which are usually ignored or declined by the provider.
 Maybe you’ve experienced this yourself?
 Here is a wee list of 5 do and 5 not’s when communicating.

-If you are wanting to develop a regular relationship with an escort, taking them out for a meal and drinks first goes a looooong way in building trust and friendship.
+If you are wanting to develop a regular relationship with an escort, taking them out for a meal or an artistic event first goes a looooong way in building trust and friendship.

 The Do Not’s

 1- Haggling or stating I’m too expensive.